 Inherently people don’t like saying no, especially when applying customer service values.
 The same can occur in respect of DSARs with an inherent fear of advising someone that their request is excessive or manifestly unfounded.
 Often decision makers will revert to default and ‘just deal with it’ rather than necessarily tackling the problem head on.
 Whilst we don’t have comprehensive statistics for the use of this provision under the GDPR, we can only look into the experiences that Freedom of Information legislation offers.
 Within Central Government, their most recent Freedom of Information Statistic Bulletin showed that the slightly comparable vexatious exemption was keenly avoided and only used in 0.45% of instances in Q1 of 2020.
 Is there a similar fear rate in respect of DSARs?

 The key fundamental to be aware of is that you must be able to justify your decision to the Information Commissioner.
 There is guidance on the ICO’s website that indicates the hallmarks of such requests, and this should be reviewed and considered thoroughly.

 Avoiding the difficult conversation never resolves the problem and can set a dangerous precedent (i.e. “why has my request only now become unreasonable?”).
 We encourage that decision makers are brave and tackle the issue by focusing upon the wider compliance programme and data subjects as a collective whole, rather than ploughing a disproportionate use of resources into the one troublesome data subject.

-The DPO Centre can review your DSAR policies and procedures and provide you with the necessary support to make any required amendments.
+The DPO Centre offers a DSARs response service to review your DSAR policies and procedures and provide you with the necessary support to make any required amendments.
 For further information, please use the form below to contact us.